• Instagram

 • Candles – Lit to symbolize happiness and illumination.

-How to grow the sprouts
+How to grow sprouts for Nowruz

 You can use wheat, lentil, or barley for the sprouts.
 It takes a couple of weeks for them to get to a beautiful height, so it's best to start them 2-3 weeks before Nowruz.